 A more detailed definition of each program follows.

-Beginning with the 2017-2018 academic year, students are considered for merit scholarships automatically during the admission process and no application is required.
-In order to be considered for other types of institutional scholarship, need grants, athletic awards, state or federal grants, loans, or work at Iona College, all students must file the Free Application for Federal Student Aid (FAFSA).
+Students are considered for merit scholarships automatically during the admission process and no application is required.
+In order to be considered for other types of institutional scholarship, need grants, athletic awards, state or federal grants, loans, or work at Iona University, all students must file the Free Application for Federal Student Aid (FAFSA).
 Iona's FAFSA School Code is 002737.

 The FAFSA must be completed by April 15 each year.
 Failure to have an official FAFSA on file by the required deadline may result in the loss of your Iona-funded awards.
 Additionally, institutional aid may not be renewed if we do not receive required Verification documents (if applicable) or if complete grade records are not on file by July 15 of every year.

-Please note that the total amount of tuition-related aid a student receives cannot exceed the total cost of tuition.
-This tuition-related aid includes, but is not limited to, alumni grants, sibling awards, athletic scholarships, New York State Tuition Assistance Program awards, and external scholarships.
+The total amount of tuition-related aid a student receives cannot exceed the total cost of tuition.
+This tuition-related aid includes, but is not limited to, Iona-funded awards (merit, need, talent, service, affiliation, sibling, alumni and athletic scholarships), New York State Tuition Assistance Program awards, and external scholarships.

 - Enroll as a matriculated, full-time undergraduate student.

 - Make Satisfactory Academic Progress toward your degree

 - Complete the FAFSA and submit all appropriate documentation by the required deadline.

 Iona University awards scholarships to outstanding undergraduate students on the basis of their high school or college (in the case of transfer students) records, test scores, and academic ability.
 Grants are awarded to students who are enrolled full-time in the undergraduate day program and show financial need, which cannot be met by the state, federal, or outside sponsored programs.

 Graduate students may be eligible for merit awards on the basis of outstanding admissions test scores or on the basis of completing an undergraduate degree at Iona University and matriculating in a graduate program.